Newsletter - T2 W8 - 20/06/2025

 Sports Calendars for 2025

-Information about all upcoming sports in the College, Dio and Catholic Schools NSW sport calendar.
+Information about all upcoming sports in the College, Diocese and Catholic Schools NSW sport calendar.
 Please note some of these dates may change from time to time.
 Click on each one for the link.

 St Mary’s Catholic College